jimkyoon/intro-web-dev/README.md

 # What can the browser read
 On the client side, the browser can only read 3 types of files.
 These files are:
-- HTML (HyperText Markup Language)
+- HTML (HyperText Markup Language) - is the basic building block of a web page.
+This defines the content and structure of a page.
+Think of it as the skeleton of a body.
-- CSS (Cascading Style Sheets)
+- CSS (Cascading Style Sheets) - is a file that styles the look of the page.
+This can be the format, color, background, etc. Think of it as the skin of a body.
-- JavaScript
+- JavaScript - this is where logic, animation, content manipulation happen.
+Think of it as the muscles of the body.
-The server must return these kind of files so the client can see.
+The server must return a combination of these files so the client can see.

 # A Basic Example of a User Requesting a Page
 Let's go over what happens when a typical user does on a daily basis.